 How do I Enroll in Medicare Part D?

-If you are in need of one or more of these vaccines, your best bet is to enroll in a Medicare Part D plan.
+If you are in need of one or more of these vaccines, your best bet is to enroll in a Part D plan.
 Luckily, a Part D Prescription Drug Plan is available to anyone who is currently receiving Medicare benefits.
-Enrolling in Medicare Part D is a pretty simple process.
+Enrolling in Part D is a pretty simple process.

 - Through a stand-alone Medicare Prescription Drug plan